A1doranM/components-library/README.md

-# React Component Library gov-ua-ui
+# React Component Library gov-ua-ui.
+It is !!!
+MASTER BRANCH DO NOT USE IT !!!

 ## How to install